dcernach/hl2mt-next/README.rst

 generates for your creatures.
 This is too much data to store on each token.
 If your library has 100 spellcasters all with magic missile it's wasteful to have 100 copies of magic missile described in your campaign.
-Also some creatures might have hundreds of feats, special abilities and spells and trying to include very detailed descriptions for each in a single token would make the token very unwieldy to work with in place.
+Also some creatures might have hundreds of feats, special abilities and spells and trying to include very detailed descriptions for each in a single token would make the token very unwieldy to work with in.

 So by default when hl2mt creates tokens it doesn't include this detailed data.
 Instead it creates simple lists on the token of feats, spells and so on, unless you turn on master indexing.